 This post contains affiliate links.
 Please read my full disclosure here.

-You’ll want to choose apples that hold up well during cooking and offer a balanced flavor.
-Generally, apples that are slightly tart and firm work best for frying as they won’t turn mushy quickly.
+- Apples: You'll want to choose apples that hold up well during cooking and offer a balanced flavor.
 Here are some options:

 - Granny Smith: These are known for their tartness and firm texture.
 They hold their shape well and provide a nice contrast to the sweetness of the dish.